Dynamic-Structures-and-Materials/motorDSM/README.md

 motorDSM contains an example IOC that is built if ``configure/CONFIG_SITE.local`` sets ``BUILD_IOCS = YES``.
 The example IOC can be built outside of the driver module.
 Copy ``iocs/dsmIOC/configure/EXAMPLE_RELEASE.local`` to ``RELEASE.local`` and uncomment and set the paths for the appropriate lines depending on whether motorDSM was built inside the motor module or independently.

+To run the example IOC, in the ``iocs/dsmIOC/iocBoot/iocDsm`` directory, run

+    $ ../../bin/linux-x86_64/dsm st.cmd.md90

+for one attached MD-90 controller, or

+    $ ../../bin/linux-x86_64/dsm st.cmd.md90.multi

+for eight attached MD-90 controllers.

 ------------------------

 To set up a full EPICS stack for development and testing, install and configure